matehat/MHTextSearch/Readme.md

 - `MHTextIndex` uses a `NSOperationQueue` under the hood to coordinate indexing operations.
 It is exposed as a property named `indexingQueue`.
 You can thus set its `maxConcurrentOperationCount` property to control how concurrent the indexing can be.
-Since the underlying database library performing I/O is thread-safe, concurrency is not a problem.
+Since the underlying database library performing I/O is [thread-safe][3], concurrency is not a problem.
 This also means you can explicitly wait for indexing operations to finish using:

   ```objective-c